Link Building isn’t going anywhere anytime soon…

 Looking for broken links is another effective strategy that’s also been around for a long time.
 Fixing broken links adds value to people’s websites and is much more effective than cold outreach.
 How it works is by finding broken links (you can use software to do that) and reaching out to site owners to let them know you’ve found them.
 Authority websites (and resource pages) have a high number of outbound links, which also means that there is a higher probability that some will be broken.
 Beyond just being a good samaritan, you can offer your own link as a substitute for the broken one (provided it adds value and is topically relevant).
 Most of the time site owners will say yes, and will also be grateful to you for pointing out the damaged links on their site.
 A great win-win situation!

-Strategy #6: Amplify outreach by letting the Link Relevance Score do the talking
+Strategy #6: Find only the most relevant link prospects, and let the Link Relevance Score do the talking

-Resources needed: Tabtimize Link Community Feature (found on the Tabtimize platform).
+Resources needed: Tabtimize Link Prospecting Tool (found on the Tabtimize platform).

-While manual link building strategies have worked for SEO professionals in the past, we knew there was a better way to get things done.
-The Tabtimize platform was born out of a need to simplify link building by finding a way to automate the backlink building process.
+While manual link-building strategies have worked for SEO professionals in the past, we knew there was a better way to get things done.
+The Tabtimize platform was born out of a need to simplify link building by finding a better way to search for relevant link opportunities.

 On the platform, we take the hassle out of link building by doing all the tough work for you.
-This includes all the time-consuming tasks such as finding site owner info, scouring the internet for prospects, searching for content-fit, and relevant links.
+This includes all the time-consuming tasks such as scouring the internet for prospects and searching for content-fit.
 We know you have more important things to do with your time, which is why the Tabtimize platform can reduce the time spent on link building by 99.83%, (we actually performed a test that can prove it).

 As we also mentioned, it’s crucial to get all your quality content noticed.
 Waiting for search engines to pick them up, just won’t cut it.
 Without effort, none of the strategies outlined in this blog would work well either.